 Can I apply a default retention policy across multiple domains?

 Only if all domains are part of the same tenant.
-Cross-tenant default policies are not supported.
+The system does not support cross-tenant default policies.

 5. Restore & Deletion

-For security reasons, data deletion is restricted unless an alternate email address is specified in your account settings.
+For security reasons, the system restricts data deletion unless you specify an alternate email address in your account settings.

 To proceed, ensure a valid alternate email is configured in Account Settings.